Ebook | 20 minute read

 And what does that mean?
 Understanding your customer’s needs and pain points throughout the mobile commerce journey, wherever they are.
 A few key terms when evaluating a site’s performance, look, and feel:

 With smartphones dominating the mobile commerce landscape, the app has become essential to the shopping experience.
 Converting at a much higher rate than web, businesses must now develop apps to stay competitive in the market.
 Shopping app usage rose globally mid-2021 with Android users clocking in at 2 billion hours per week.
-While this number is arguably influenced by the COVID pandemic, research supports mobile app shopping overwhelmingly leads the pack and will continue that trajectory.
+While this number is arguably influenced by the COVID pandemic, research supports that mobile app shopping overwhelmingly leads the pack and will continue that trajectory.

 Transacting at the speed of business

-With 7 out of 10 consumers using a mobile device to manage their bank account in the last month, mobile banking is another e-Commerce hero.
+With 7 out of 10 consumers using a mobile device to manage their bank account in the last month, mobile banking is another eCommerce hero.
 A few breakout stars in this category include:

 Digital Wallets: Say Goodbye to Cards & Cash

-These applications allow you to pay individuals or a business for goods and services, through linked financial information for one click transactions.
+These applications allow you to pay individuals or a business for goods and services through linked financial information for one click transactions.
 They’ve gained popularity for their ease of use and speed, especially for personal transactions among family and friends for shared expenses or events, as in the case of CashApp or Venmo.

 Biometric Authentication: Futuristic to Reality

-A recent study indicates by 2024 biometric authentication is expected to increase by 1000% - to the tune of nearly $2.5 trillion in transactions.
+A recent study indicates by 2024, biometric authentication is expected to increase by 1000% - to the tune of nearly $2.5 trillion in transactions.

 Flexible Payment: More Ways to Pay, Your Way